Navigate

 Balloch High Rim hike

-During April we three MCSA Stellenbosch section members - Sonja, Paul and me - made the long trek to that part of the Eastern Cape that forms the southern border with Lesotho, to participate in the MCSA national mini-camp hosted by the Free State section.
+During April we three MCSA Stellenbosch section members - Sonja, Paul and I - made the long trek to that part of the Eastern Cape that forms the southern border with Lesotho, to participate in the MCSA national mini-camp hosted by the Free State section.
 Although I...

 Namaqualand coast hike